The cost of divorce in Australia depends on different factors. Some of the expenses you may face include:

 The primary cardholder (not a dependant of a primary cardholder) of a health care card, pensioner concession card, or Commonwealth seniors health card.

-Granted legal aid for the proceedings the rate is for.
+Granted legal aid for the proceedings the fee is for.

 Receiving youth allowance, Austudy or ABSTUDY payments.